Eczbek/xieite/README.md

 This project extends the standard library without external dependencies and provides a somewhat organized collection of questionably useful tools for assisting in various shenanigans

+The `include` directory consists exclusively of preprocessor directives

 &nbsp;

 ## [Documentation](https://github.com/Eczbek/xieite/tree/main/docs/xieite.md)